fberger/emacskeys/README.markdown

 * Mnemonics are removed from some of the menus to allow conflicting Emacs keys to work.

-Build instructions
+Build Instructions
 ==================

 * Download the source of Qt Creator version 1.2.1 (other versions might work too).
-* cd into src/plugins/
+* cd src/plugins/
 * git clone git://github.com/fberger/emacskeys.git
 * patch -p 3 < emacskeys/plugins.pro.patch
 * cd ../../